prototaxites/Metagenome-Assembly-Pipeline/README.md

 ### 2. Metagenome assembly

-The pipeline should be compatible with HiCanu, MetaFlye, Hifiasm-Meta, and metaMDBG. \
+The pipeline should be compatible with MetaFlye, Hifiasm-Meta, and metaMDBG. \
 In some basic benchmarking, metaMDBG consistently outperformed the other tools so we'll \
 stick with that for now...